 - Overclocking demands a 3rd-party cooler

-AMD’s first generation Ryzen processors were quite an innovation and a big improvement from the company’s previous generation of processors.
+AMD’s first-generation Ryzen processors were quite an innovation and a big improvement from the company’s previous generation of processors.
 It featured a wide range of processors in the mainstream market ranging from low-end quad-core to high-end octa-core processors.
-The 2nd generation of Ryzen processors improved things slightly and there was noticed some increase in the core clocks too.
-Ryzen 7 2700X is one of the finest processors of the Zen+ architecture and due to its low price, provides a great value.
+The 3rd generation of Ryzen processors improved things greatly over the first and second-generation processors and there was noticed some increase in the core clocks too.
+Ryzen 7 3700X is one of the finest processors of the Zen2 architecture and due to its low price, provides a great value.

-The IPC of this processor is quite close to the Intel’s latest generation processors, however, it cannot achieve as high clocks as Intel, which is why there is a noticeable difference in the gaming performance.
-Since high-end games are easily utilizing eight threads, this processor takes this thing as a big advantage and is capable of pushing 100+ FPS in most of the games, although there is around 5-10 percent difference between this processor and i7-9700K.
+The IPC of this processor is higher than the Intel’s latest generation processors, however, it cannot achieve as high clocks as Intel, which is why the gaming performance is quite similar, with Intel ahead in few titles.
+Since high-end games are easily utilizing eight threads, this processor takes this thing as a big advantage and is capable of pushing 120+ FPS in most of the games.

 - Better Performance per Dollar Ratio